This page provides specific study suggestions and resources. You may also want to consult this General Language Learning Advice.

 4. Flashcards: Seedlang, Anki, Quizlet etc.

-I highly recommend that you make your own electronic flashcards to help you study vocabulary (and grammar!).
+I highly recommend making your own electronic flashcards to help you study vocabulary (and grammar!).
 Some general advice:

-• If the word is included in the German 101/102 vocabulary (see the top of the German 101/102 overview page for a searchable list), select your favorite examples/mnemonics from the German 101/102 vocab documents
+- If the word is included in the German 101/102 vocabulary (the German 101/102 Semesterplan docs linked above will eventually include a searchable list), select your favorite examples/mnemonics from the right-hand columns of the German 101/102 vocabulary lists

 There are a lot of great flashcard options available, many of them free.
 Here are some suggestions.